 The savvy among you may be quick to dismiss this problem as a non-issue.
 And to a certain extent the argument that, in this day and age, consumers should be able to differentiate between an advert and a piece of organic content.
 In truth, sometimes doing that can be difficult to say the least, especially if an influencer is actively trying to mislead their followers.

 Besides, that’s hardly the point.
 The advertising industry is one of clarity and transparency, hence the need for regulatory bodies like the ASA and the FTC.
-Some argue that tagging posts as sponsored reduces that content’s potential for engagement.
-A myth debunked in a few short paragraphs by Social Chain.
+Some argue that tagging posts as sponsored reduce the content’s potential for engagement – a theory that has been later disproved.

 By far the biggest issue on display here is the disrepute shady dealings between brands and influencers brings upon the industry.
 Make no mistake, the success of any influencer hangs on the trust he or she has managed to, often with great effort, build with his or her community.